turingschool-examples/javascript-basics-challenge/README.md

 * Fork this repository
 * As you work through each section below, add a file (named according to what exercise you're on).
 * Complete the exercise by writing your JS code and corresponding unit tests.
-* When you finish, create a Pull Request back to this repository with your completed challenge!
+* **When you finish, create a Pull Request back to this repository with your completed challenge!**
+* If you have questions, please tag an instructor in your PR.

 ### 1. Rectangles